Most populous city in the world – Shanghai

 10 mins walk early in the morning to the nearest station from Hongta Hotel, Century Avenue Metro Station.
 There were not many cars on the streets yet.

 Spotted a Three Wheel Motorbike on the road, not many nowadays in Shanghai.
-Most people travel with Metro or Bus or Taxi.
+Most people travel by Metro or Bus or Taxi.

 Huang Pu River